-John and Diane’s daughter has led recent beautification efforts for the business, the building, and the neighborhood in honor and memory of John.
+John and Diane’s daughter, Tonya Lamia, has been leading beautification efforts in honor of John.
 “Thanks to overwhelming support from the community, our family was inspired to make investments and lead beautification initiatives that would have a long-term, positive impact in the region,” said Tonya Lamia, daughter of John and Diane Elliott.
 “Knowing how much John loved creating a special place for families and friends to gather in the summertime, there’s no better way to honor his legacy.”

 Beautification of the Dairy Depot business located at 5413 N. 2ndStreet: The Dairy Depot logo (train locomotive with ice cream cone smoke stack and business name in clouds) has been installed on the building as a new Art Mural.
 A cow conductor has been added inside the train to connect meaning to existing cow spots on the building, and the service windows are positioned inside a new train car.
-The barrels and garbage cans will be covered with cow spots to expand the brand into seating and parking areas, and new flower planters will be installed along N. 2nd Street in June.
+The barrels and garbage cans were covered with cow spots to expand the brand into seating and parking areas, and new flower planters were installed along N. 2nd Street.

 Beautification of the commercial building located at 5413 – 5423 N. 2nd Street: Improvements to the Dairy Depot building are complete, including removing old signage, power washing and painting, installing new awnings, improving window and door frames, and replacing address numbers.
-“We’re excited to also announce that Bliss Hair and Nail Studio is relocating to the Dairy Depot building from their long-time location in downtown Rockford,” said Lamia.
-“The salon is a wonderful addition to the neighborhood, and we anticipate great synergies between the businesses in the building.
-Renovations of the new Bliss Hair and Nail Studio are underway at 5419 N. 2nd Street, and we look forward to their grand opening in early June.”
+Bliss Hair and Nail Studio relocated to the Dairy Depot building from their long-time location in downtown Rockford, and the salon is a wonderful addition to the neighborhood.

 Economic development and public spaces: “In addition to improvements made at the Dairy Depot building, we’re honored to be working with the City of Loves Park to spearhead neighborhood redevelopment and beautification projects,” said Lamia.
-“Together with the City of Loves Park and Keep Northern Illinois Beautiful, we’re raising money from the private sector to build three new public parks on three of the four corners of River Lane and N. 2nd Street.
+“Together with the City of Loves Park, Keep Northern Illinois Beautiful, Transform Rockford, and Great Neighborhoods, we’re raising money to build new public parks at the intersection of River Lane and N. 2nd Street.
 We look forward to making announcements with community partners and sponsors in the months to come.”

-The new Dairy Depot Art Mural and beautification improvements to the building were designed in collaboration with Mic Solon of Montel Customs.
-“We thank Solon for his tremendous talent and commitment to perfection, which propelled our vision to new heights,” said Lamia.
-“We’re excited to see how customers respond to the new Art Mural and encourage everyone to share their photos and stories on Dairy Depot’s social media pages.”
+The new Dairy Depot Art Mural and beautification improvements to the building were designed in collaboration with Mic Solon and Garret Rapp of Montel Customs.
+“We thank Solon and Garret for their tremendous talent and commitment to perfection, which propelled our vision to new heights,” said Lamia.
+“We also thank the community for their ongoing support and encourage everyone to share their photos and stories on Dairy Depot’s social media pages.”